pjurczynski/inmate_kata/README.md

 # Inmate Kata

-Greegko and Piotr are both prisoners, locked in a solitude.
-There's nothing else left for them other than improving their coding quality together..
+Greegko and Piotr are both prisoners, locked in a solitude in separate cells.
+They cannot communicate in oral, just though letters and code.
+There's nothing else left for them to live other than improving their coding quality together..
 15 minutes at a time.

 ## Rules